burtlo/metro/README.md

 * Active Reloading while building your scenes.

-> Make adjustments to your game code while working on a scene.
-Press **Ctrl+R** and the scene will automatically be reloaded with all the adjustments you made to your code.
+> Adjustments to your game code while working on a scene will automatically reload your game code.
+The template game sets up a shortcut key (**Ctrl+R**) that allows you to explicitly reload the game and the current scene.

 * Scene Edit Support